-A factor analysis was first conducted to test for the assumed conceptual differentiation between all four non-demographic categories of variables used in the present study (i.e., procedural justice, trust, resistance, and outcome favorability).
+A factor analysis was first conducted to test for the assumed conceptual differentiation between all four nondemographic categories of variables used in this study (i.e., procedural justice, trust, resistance, and outcome favorability).
 The analysis yielded a four-factor solution explaining 52% of the variance (see Table 1).